numba/llvmlite/docs/source/user-guide/deprecation.rst

 Deprecation of Typed Pointers
 =============================

+.. note:: Typed pointers support has been removed as llvmlite now uses LLVM 20,
+          which dropped support for typed pointers.
+All pointer operations now use opaque pointers.
+See the migration guide below for updating existing code.

 The use of Typed Pointers is deprecated, and :ref:`Opaque Pointers
 <pointer-types>` will be the default (and eventually required) in a future
 llvmlite version.